RaviSolanki01/research/README.md

 # research
-some of my researches an axplainations
+some of my researches an explainations